mikekenneth/tuto_python_kafka_cassandra_postgres/README.md

 ## TODO

 - [ ] Add other data pipeline tools in the design and see how they work together.
+- [ ] Design a website to monitor all the pipeline & Trigger Data Generation
+    - [ ] Kafka topics messages stats:
+    - [ ] Records in cassandra & postgresql tables

 ## License